 Arguably the trickiest part of making big-batch breakfasts of pancakes and waffles is delivering everything to the table at the same time, still warm and just as good as it is right off the griddle.
-But it's totally possible, and actually pretty easy to pull off when you’ve got this strategy up your sleeve.
+But it’s totally possible, and actually pretty easy to pull off when you’ve got this strategy up your sleeve.

 Grab a wire cooling rack and a warm oven.